scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

 ## Step 4.
 Create DB schema for Auditor by Helm Charts

-In this section, we will deploy Scalar DL Schema Loader on minikube by using Helm Charts.
+We will deploy a Scalar DL Schema Loader on minikube by using Helm Charts.
 The Scalar DL Schema Loader will create the DB schema in the Cassandra for Auditor.

 1. Change working directory from `certs/`.